 The jury found the anesthesiologist to be 70% responsible and the nurse to be 30% responsible.
 The jury assigned no liability to the surgeon who performed the tonsillectomy.
 While her short-term cognitive issues have mostly resolved, the woman continues to suffer from significant physical impairments including a foot drag and the inability to lift her right leg.
 The jury’s award included $5.85 million for past and future lost wages and past and future pain and suffering.
 The remainder of the verdict was for her medical care for the rest of her life expectancy.

-If you or a loved one were the victim of this, or any other type of medical malpractice, call us today for a free consultation at 410-385-2225.
+Our experienced Maryland medical malpractice attorneys are here to help.
+If you or a loved one were the victim of similar anesthesia malpractice or any other type of medical error, contact Andrew G. Slutkin with further questions or inquiries at 410-385-2786 for a free consultation.